Changed behaviours and dementia

-Download a copy of Help Sheet - 6 Anxious behaviours
+Download the Help Sheet - 6.
+Anxious behaviours

 This Help Sheet discusses the causes of aggressive behaviours, which may sometimes occur as a result of dementia, suggests some ways to manage and some sources of help.

-Download a copy of Help Sheet - 7 Aggressive behaviours
+Download the Help Sheet - 7.
+Aggressive behaviours

 This Help Sheet discusses some of the causes of agitated behaviours, which can be a very concerning symptom of dementia and suggests ways to prevent and manage them if they occur.

-Download a copy of Help Sheet - 8 Agitated behaviours
+Download the Help Sheet - 8.
+Agitated behaviours

 This Help Sheet discusses some of the causes of hallucinations and false ideas such as paranoia and delusions and suggests ways that families and carers can deal with them.

-Download a copy of Help Sheet - 9 Hallucinations and false ideas
+Download the Help Sheet - 9.
+Hallucinations and false ideas

 This Help Sheet describes the signs and causes of disinhibited behaviours that are tactless, inappropriate or offensive as well as some sources of help.

-Download a copy of Help Sheet - 10 Disinhibited behaviours
+Download the Help Sheet - 10.
+Disinhibited behaviours

 Alzheimer’s Australia is responsible for the content of these Help Sheets.
 These publications provide a general summary only of the subject matter covered.
 People should seek professional advice about their specific case.
 Alzheimer’s Australia is not liable for any error or omission in these publications.